b-painter/rn_kata/readme.txt

 (2) From within MS Visual Studio, right-click the "roman_numeral_kata" project (in the Solution Explorer pane) and select "Build".

 (3) Press Ctrl-F5 to run.
 The executable outputs to a console window.
+If a test case failed, the program would abort with a failed assertion.
+Otherwise it just prints "Press any key to continue . . ."